Rugeley

-Rugeley is twinned with Western Springs, Illinois and, in July 1962, the towns made telephone history on national television when the chairman of Rugeley Urban District Council made the first telephone call via the new Telstar satellite to the Mayor of Western Springs.
+Rugeley is twinned with Western Springs, Illinois and, in July 1962, both towns made telephone history on national television when the chairman of Rugeley Urban District Council made the first telephone call via the new Telstar satellite to the mayor of Western Springs.
 It was also featured in an article about workers' rights and town transformation in the 21st century.

 History

 The town, historically known as Rudgeley or Ridgeley, is listed in the Domesday Book of 1086.
 This name is thought to be derived from 'Ridge lee', or 'the hill over the field'.
 In the mediaeval period, it thrived on iron workings and was also a site of glass manufacturing.
 During the Industrial Revolution the economy of Rugeley benefited from the construction of the Trent and Mersey Canal and then from it becoming a junction on the railway network.

 Rugeley was considered royal land and Cannock Chase was considered a royal forest.
 In 1189, Rugeley was sold to the Bishop of Lichfield and Coventry by King Richard I the Lionheart.
 Rugeley was still relatively small at this point.

 By 1259, Rugeley had grown significantly enough to be granted the right to hold a weekly market.
 To this day there is a weekly outdoor market held in the town.

 In 1532, the manor of Rugeley was inherited by the Chetwynd family who held it until 1764.
 In 1768, the manor passed to Thomas Anson, later Viscount Anson.

 In 1709 Rugeley was hit with two disasters.
 One was a fire that ravaged the town (the town had been hit by a fire sixty years prior to this too, making this the second such disaster) and the other was when the Rising Brook which runs through the town broke its banks and flooded the town.

 Rugeley was an agricultural community for hundreds of years and held regular sheep, cattle and horse fairs.
 This reached its peak in the mid 19th century and lasting until the 1930s.
 The Rugeley annual horse fair was known internationally and attracted trade from far and away.
 To this day there is a main road in Rugeley town centre called Horsefair honouring this, as well as another street honouring the sheep fair.